 - After being down by two goals, Binghamton began their comeback as the spirited play picked up after a lackluster first period.
 Like Friday night, the penalty box was free wheeling once again with six calls going against the club, but held Rochester at bay with only one power play goal.

 - Since the trade in nine games, Varone 4g, 10a - Akeson 3g, 10a - Leduc 3g.
-On the Rochester side,7 games, 2g, 6a - 4g, 2a - Sdao 4 games 3a.
+On the Rochester side, Schneider 7 games, 2g, 6a - O'Dell 4g, 2a - Sdao 4 games 3a.
 Alex Guptil doesn't count, as he was a throw in on the deal after being on loan playing for the Manchester Monarchs of the ECHL.
 Edge towards Binghamton.

 - My 100th post for S7S!
 It's been a pleasure writing for SBNation with all these talented contributors at S7S since I joined last April.
 Thanks for reading and here's to the next 100!
 Cheers!

 The final game this weekend will take place up in Utica to take on the Comets on Sunday.
-Then theand Sens will faceoff in Wilkes-Barre in a mid week game this coming Wednesday.
+Then the Penguins and Sens will faceoff in Wilkes-Barre in a mid week game this coming Wednesday.

 *Cover Pic & Insert Courtesy of @AliciaS20